Sampling-based 3-D Line-of-Sight PWA Model Predictive Control for Autonomous Rendezvous and Docking with a Tumbling Target: Formulation of LOS-Euler RVD framework

 \subsubsection{Field of view constraint}

-As shown in Fig. \ref{field111}, for an active chaser spacecraft equipped with vision sensors, it should be guaranteed that the vision sensors can obtain the information of the target.
-The field of view constraint is realized by limiting the attitude angles of the chaser on the condition of accurate attitude tracking.
-Consider the coupling, the field of view constraint is expressed as follows,
+As shown in Fig. \ref{field111}, for an active chaser equipped with a camera, it should be guaranteed that the vision sensors obtain the target's information, which is achieved by imposing the constraints on the chaser's attitude angles.
+For the rotation formulated by unit quaternion \cite{GOLZARI2020105677, 8267197}, the transformation between the quaternion and the attitude angles are complex and highly nonlinear, due to the complex triangular transformations and linearization.
+Besides, the constraint is position-attitude coupled, since it is achieved by keeping the target's pitch $ \theta_c$ and yaw $\psi_c $ in the cone around the elevation and azimuth, respectively, which yields